 Are you secure in God’s love for you?
 Have you been able to see through your pain to experience God’s plan for your healing and your ministry to others who suffer?

-God wants to empower us to feel better about ourselves, more excited about our future, more grateful for those we love, and more enthusiastic about our faith.
+God offers to empower us to feel better about ourselves, more excited about our future, more grateful for those we love, and more enthusiastic about our faith.